 Differences Between the Purchase Funnel for B2B and B2C Brands

-While the overall stages of the sales funnel stay the same, the big difference between B2B brands and B2C brands is how many people are involved in each step of the process.
-In B2C sales funnels, the purchaser is often the sole decision maker.
-They will sometimes talk to family or friends, but in general, they are making all the choices.
-Basically, you have one person to market to.
+While the funnel stages stay the same, the big difference between B2B brands and B2C brands is how many people are involved in each step of the process.
+In B2C sales funnels, the purchaser is often the sole decision-maker.
+They will sometimes talk to family or friends, but they are making all the choices in general.
+You have one person to market to.

 On the contrary, with B2B brands, there is usually an entire team that you have to sell during every stage of the sales funnel.
 But the good news is, many B2B brands end with a contractual commitment instead of a one-time purchase.